irab/aws-vpc-flow-log-appender/README.md

 ## Updates

-* Jun 26 2019 - Updated Ingestor Function to nodejs to v8.10, as v6.10 is now deprecated and deplopyment was failing.
+* Jun 26 2019 - Updated Ingestor Function to nodejs to v8.10, as v6.10 is now deprecated and deployment was failing.
 Also added VPC and Subnet data fields.
 * Aug 2 2018 - Updated decorator function and geocode modue to use ipstacks as previous service is now defunct.
 Amended README to include new instructions on using ipstacks.
 * Jun 9 2017 - Fixed issue in which decorator did not return all records to Firehose when geocoder was over 15,000 per hour limit.
 Instead, will return blank geo data.
 Added Test methodology.